-Keeping only such "lexically headed" bracket pairs, we find exactly the bracketing derived under the direct generative procedure described in this paper:
+Keeping only such "lexically headed" bracket pairs, we find (10), which is identical to the bracketing (6) derived by the direct generative procedure in (1).

 (10) [N] [Dem [Adj] [Num]]

 4.3 Unattested orders require impossible bracketing

 Consider in more detail how the unattested orders are ruled out.
 With a hierarchy of just three elements (say, Dem=1, Adj=2, N=3), there are six logically possible word orders, and of these five are attested as neutral noun phrase orders.
 One permutation, 213 (Adj-Dem-N), does not occur as a basic noun phrase order.
 The system described here explains this systematic gap.